aharonium/opensiddur.org/posts/posts/megillat-yonah-translated-by-tolkien_(aharon.varady_2018-08-24).html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-<sup>1</sup>&nbsp;YHVH had arranged that a great fish should be there to swallow Yonah;[foot]On this fish and the other prodigies, of which the author is fond, see Introduction to the Prophets.[/foot] and Yonah remained in the belly of the fish for three days and three nights. <sup>2</sup>&nbsp;From the belly of the fish he prayed to YHVH, his elo'ah; <sup>3</sup>&nbsp;he said:[foot]This song is a mosaic of Psalm-texts and is constructed on the conventional pattern of thanksgiving psalms: description of sufferings undergone, account of deliverance from them.
+<sup>1</sup>&nbsp;YHVH had arranged that a great fish should be there to swallow Yonah;[foot]On this fish and the other prodigies, of which the author is fond, see Introduction to the Prophets.[/foot] and Yonah remained in the belly of the fish for three days and three nights. <sup>2</sup>&nbsp;From the belly of the fish he prayed to YHVH, his <em>elo'ah</em>; <sup>3</sup>&nbsp;he said:[foot]This song is a mosaic of Psalm-texts and is constructed on the conventional pattern of thanksgiving psalms: description of sufferings undergone, account of deliverance from them.
 For the psalmists, grave danger is a ‘death’ and deliverance a ‘resurrection'; cf. here w.
 6,7,8.
 The sea, God’s primordial ‘enemy’, cf. Job 7:12+, is seen either as the kingdom of death itself or at least as the way that leads to it.[/foot]
 </div></td></tr>